- Practice Areas

 The following regulations apply to all outdoor swimming pools, including above-ground pools, in-ground pools, and hot tubs or spas.
 Your failure as a pool owner to abide by these rules can not only result in serious injuries or death to others but also large fines and lawsuits in case of an accident on your property.

-Barriers must be at least four feet high, with the bottom of the barrier no more than two inches above ground.
-Solid barriers must not have any protrusions (that would act as stepping blocks for intruders), and barriers with openings must not have any openings large enough to fit a four inch (in diameter) sphere.
+Barriers must be at least four feet high, with the bottom of the barrier no more than two inches above the ground.
+Solid barriers must not have any protrusions (that would act as stepping blocks for intruders), and barriers with openings must not have any openings large enough to fit a four-inch (in diameter) sphere.
 Additional requirements apply for chain link fences and lattice fences, which you can read more about here.
 Furthermore, barriers must not be located near any objects that could be used as stepping blocks to climb over the barrier.

 If you choose to use a gate or door to block off entry to your pool, you must ensure that your gate or door has a lock, is outward-opening, self-closing and self-latching, and complies with all general requirements for barriers.
 You can read more about gate requirements here.